XinheLIU/MachineLearning/docs/_posts/2020-08-14-statistics.md

   - $\alpha$ being to small will impact power of the individual tests!
 - False Discovery Rate(FDR):
   - bound the fraction of type-I errors.
 R be the total number of hypotheses rejected.
 V be the number of rejected hypotheses that were actually null.
 Let FDR = V/max(R,1), control $E(FDR) \leq \alpha$.

-#### Computational Approach for Hypothesis Tests

-- Permutation Test
-- BootStrapping
-  - what is the percentage left out of sample? \(N -&gt; inf for sampling times and sample size\)

 ## [Model Selection](https://en.wikipedia.org/wiki/Model_selection)